Valendrew/pos-tagging-abstractive-qa/Question_answering/README.md

 To implement the model we used the [*TFEncoderDecoderModel*](https://huggingface.co/docs/transformers/v4.24.0/en/model_doc/encoder-decoder#transformers.TFEncoderDecoderModel) class of Huggingface transformers.
 We imported the pretrained version for TinyBERT and DistilRoBERTa and then we performed the fine-tuning on the CoQA dataset.

 We also had to consider the models fine-tuned with the **history**.
-Given a question i, the history includes all the previous questions and answers up to i.
-We concatenated all these strings to the question + the context of the current sample and we fine-tuned the models with this new dataset.
+Given the *i*-th question, the history includes all the previous questions and answers up to *i*.
+We concatenated all these strings to the question plus the context of the current sample and we fine-tuned the models with this new dataset.

 <div align="center">
     <img src="../images/QA_models.png" width="25%" />